Skip to Content

 Main Content

-People visit B2C websites to consider buying services and products.
-So why do so many sites make it so hard for users to get to and click on that BUY button?
+Website traffic doesn't pay the bills.
+Conversions do.
+So why do so many consumer sites make it so hard for users to get to and click on that BUY button?

-Numerous pitfalls turn potential customers into lost opportunities, but let’s focus on the top five and on the workarounds that will keep your visitors happy, engaged, and headed for the checkout.
+Numerous pitfalls turn potential customers into lost opportunities in just seconds, but let’s focus on the top five common UX mistakes and fixes that will keep your visitors happy, engaged, and headed for the checkout.

-Problem: Forcing users to create an account before making a purchase.
-That can annoy customers to the point of abandoning their carts.
+Problem: Forcing users to create an account before making a purchase can frustrate buyers and cause them to abandon their carts altogether.

-First-time visitors often arrive to learn more about your product and get to know your business.
-It’s a first date; they’re not ready to commit to your brand, and creating an account is like a commitment.
+First-time visitors often arrive simply to explore your product and evaluate your brand.
+It’s a first date; they’re not ready to commit to your brand, and creating an account can feel like asking for exclusivity before they've even decided they like you.

 Solution: Allow users to complete their purchases by checking out as guests, and then offer the option to create an account.
 This approach reduces friction during the checkout process and can still capture valuable user data.
 Users will take the time to set up accounts when they feel ready to commit to your brand.